joshenberg/platformer-lesson/README.md

 Numbers :)
 ----------
+Integers

-Integers - 0, 1, 2, -5, 80, etc, all the way up to 2147483647 (the largest integer a computer can handle using binary).
+0, 1, 2, -5, 80, etc, all the way up to 2147483647 (the largest integer a computer can handle using binary).
 They're just numbers!
 Whole numbers, specifically.

 ex. your age, your house number, the number of toes you have on your left foot

+Doubles

-Double - 0.25, 1.0, -5.3333, etc. Doubles are a way of representing numbers with decimals / fractional components.
+0.25, 1.0, -5.3333, etc. Doubles are a way of representing numbers with decimals / fractional components.

 ex. the cost of a candy bar